How connecting with the Goddess brought forth the right kind of anger

-What is relevant here is the power and the eloquence to express this power that manifested in me, there was no fear, no worries about what people would think or what the consequences would be, it was pure shakti emerging from somewhere deeper than my mind or ego.
+What is relevant here is the power and the eloquence to express this power that manifested in me; there was no fear, no worries about what people would think or what the consequences would be like, it was pure shakti emerging from somewhere deeper than my mind or ego.
 I never regretted the decision I made during that kind of trance.
 I knew many people were affected by that decision, and for some this might not have seemed fair, but it was clear to me it was either ignore my own truth and allow abuse of power and manipulation to happen once again, or stand my ground and face the consequences (which in my mind would be things that in the past terrified me: people not liking me, judging me, thinking I am not good enough or that I am selfish).
 This time it was a price worth paying, also because it was really clear to me what my value is, what my truth is, and that the way other people take my actions are not mine to worry.
 It is a lesson given to the collective, and everybody has grown in their own way by learning to face the circumstances presented to them.